Arthur C. Vailas - Idaho State University's 12th President

 Fundraising successes and partnerships have resulted in the construction of new facilities for teaching and research.
 The 200,000 square- foot ISU Meridian Health Science Center, which opened in 2009, houses all of ISU's Treasure Valley health professions programs and represents a partnership with the Meridian School System and the City of Meridian.
 Its L.S.
 Skaggs pharmacy facility is the result of a $6 million gift from the ALSAM Foundation.
 A recent gift from Delta Dental supports the ISU dental residency clinic in Meridian.

 In Pocatello, the Energy Systems and Technology Education Center is a partnership with the Idaho National Laboratory and Partners for Prosperity and enjoys equipment made possible by Qwest.
+The rise complex is a world-class research facility where scientists are making breakthroughs in nuclear science and engineering, materials, environmental, energy and biotechnology.

 In Idaho Falls, a new 55,000 square-foot building for the Center for Advanced Energy Studies was formed through partnerships with the other Idaho universities, the U.S. Department of Energy and private entities.
 There, researchers are working on the latest in energy technology.